The 5 Best Short-Term Investments

 So, the best savings account is always different.
 While interest rates rise, you can expect the best savings account to change weekly.
 I would recommend you pick one and stick to it unless conditions degrade.

-As of July 9th, 2023, here are the five accounts with the best interest rate I could find:
+As of September 2024, here the best accounts with the best interest rate I could find:

 The conditions for the interest rate for these accounts are very different.
-The LLB account is fine for small amounts but not great if you have more than 100’000 CHF.
+And the best position changes all the time.
+Currently, the account from CEA Aubonne is quite good.
+However, you can only withdraw very little without notice.
+And the 12-months notice is quite high.
+The LLB account is fine for small amounts, but not great if you have more than 100’000 CHF.
 So, you must look for your amount to see what is best.

-Since it is my favorite bank, I would also like to mention Neon, which now offers 0.9% interest up to 25’000 CHF and 0.65% after.
+- My favorite bank, Neon (our Neon review) currently offers an interest rate of 0.10% up to 25'000 CHF and 0.00% above that (as of November 2024).
 However, this interest rate is only valid in Spaces.
 I have moved my emergency fund to Neon with this new interest rate.

 Savings accounts are a good short-term investment.
-The problem is that they change often, and their conditions differ from one account to another.
+The problem is that they often change, and their conditions differ from one account to another.
 You have to be careful about the conditions of the different accounts to be sure you can withdraw the money when you need it.

 3. Broker accounts